What Was the Highest Price for Copper? (Updated 2023)

 Eleni Joannides, principal copper analyst with research firm Wood Mackenzie, told INN in 2021 that the amount of copper Europe will require to meet forecast EV demand will depend on what type of EVs spark consumer interest.

 On the supply side of the copper market, the world’s largest copper mines are facing depleting high-grade copper resources, while over the last decade or more new copper discoveries have become few and far between.

 Furthermore, concern is growing over low warehouse inventories of copper.
-In late April 2021, commodity analysts at the Bank of America (NYSE:BAC) noted that copper inventories were at their lowest levels in 15 years, covering a mere 3.3 weeks of demand.
-Projecting copper market deficits in 2021 and 2022, the analysts warned that copper supply shortages may lead to further price spikes as the global economy continues to open up post-COVID.
+Commodities analysts at the CRU Group noted that copper inventories were at worryingly low levels, covering a mere 1.6 weeks of demand.
+Projecting copper market deficits looming in the near term, the analysts warned that copper supply shortages might lead to further price spikes.

 This means end users may need to turn to the copper scrap market to make up for the supply shortage.
 Sometimes referred to as “the world’s largest copper mine,” recycled copper scrap contributes significantly to supplying and balancing the copper market.

-Taking a look back at historical price action, the copper price has had a wild ride over the past 20 years.
+Taking a look back at historical price action, the copper price has had a wild ride for more than two decades.